pcarbo/genetic-data-analysis-rcc-1/episodes/setup.md

 git clone https://github.com/pcarbo/genetic-data-analysis-rcc-1.git gda1
 ```

+If you have a github account, please bookmark this repository by
+clicking the "Star" button.

 + Copy the data files into the data folder in the github
 repo. *Explain how much space these files will take up.
 Make sure you
 have enough storage space in your home directory for these files (use